-What is performance marketing and why everyone should look into it?
+What is performance marketing and why everyone who is in marketing should at least take a look into it?
 While definitely not for everyone, most companies should be more aware of this approach to digital marketing.
 It might seem expensive at first, but it also brings measurable and (mostly) better results in the long run.

 Setting clear goals so you can measure the actual performance